Summer Student Program overview and FAQ

 From as early as the 1960s, the Department of Medical Biophysics has run a Summer Student program for undergraduate students interested in interdisciplinary biological and medical research.
 This program provides an opportunity for students to gain experience in biomedical research and to learn about the graduate program within the Department of Medical Biophysics.
 Students who are chosen to participate in the program are highly motivated to return to Medical Biophysics for graduate studies and serve as ambassadors who advertise the Medical Biophysics graduate program to their peers.

 The Summer Student program is open to all university students in their first, second or third year of undergraduate study.
 Co-op students in their 4th (out of 5) years are also encouraged to apply.
 Successful applicants have a strong record of academic achievement and have a demonstrated interest for scientific research.
-The minimum required GPA for all applicants is at least a B+ for the last 2 years of study.
+The minimum required GPA for all applicants is at least a B average for all University courses completed to date.
 However, only the most talented and promising students are selected for interviews with prospective supervisors, and approximately 50 students are admitted in the program each summer.
 Awards are available in specific areas of research while other students can work with their future supervisor to apply for CIHR and NSERC awards.

 The program runs from the second week of May to the end of August.
 A half-day orientation meeting for all Medical Biophysics Summer Students is held at the beginning of the program to introduce students to each other and to provide an overview of the various research performed within the Department of Medical Biophysics.